TulipaEnergy/TulipaEnergyModel.jl/docs/src/mathematical-formulation.md

 # [Mathematical Formulation](@id math-formulation)

 This section shows the mathematical formulation of the model assuming that the temporal definition of time steps is the same for all the elements in the model.\
 The full mathematical formulation considering variable temporal resolutions is also freely available in the [preprint](https://arxiv.org/abs/2309.07711).
+In addition, the feature section has an example on how the [`flexible time resolution`](@ref flex-time-res) is handled in the model.

 ## [Sets](@id math-sets)